w3f/polkadot-wiki/docs/learn/how-to/vault-sign-transaction.md

 !!! warning "IMPORTANT"

-    For most users, we strongly recommend adding Polkadot Vault accounts in the **[Polkadot Developer Signer](signer-where-to-download.md)**.
+    For most users, adding Polkadot Vault accounts in the **[Polkadot Developer Signer](signer-where-to-download.md)** is strongly recommended.
 Click here to see the instructions.

 1. Initiate a transaction on the Polkadot Developer Interface and click "Sign via QR" or "Sign and Submit":